DanielGallo/GivEnergy-Scriptable-Widget/ReadMe.md

-# Scriptable widget for showing GivEnergy data from Home Assistant
+# Scriptable widget for showing GivEnergy usage data via Home Assistant and GivTCP

 This repository contains code for a [Scriptable](https://scriptable.app/) widget (for iOS) which shows power and energy usage for home, solar, grid, and [GivEnergy](https://www.givenergy.co.uk/) battery storage, plus